justojs/justo-fs/README.md

 ### appendText()

-Appends a text at the end of the file:
+Appends a text at the end of the file or a given number of line:

 ```
 f.appendText(text : string)
+f.appendText(text : string, ln : number)
 ```

 ### remove()